powerfulwp/pickup-and-delivery-from-customer-locations-for-woocommerce/README.txt

 == Screenshots ==
 1. Pickup location on WooCommerce checkout.
-1. Premium - General Settings.
-1. Premium - Pickup limitations.
+1. Pickup location on the admin panel order details.

 == Changelog ==
 = 1.0.0 =